Reading and Phonics

 How does (a diagram/picture/caption) help you to understand the information on this page?

-If you have any questions or would like any further support please come and speak to me, Mrs Ling, English Subject Leader or to your child’s class teacher.
+If you have any questions or would like any further support please come and speak to your child’s class teacher.